es-socrates/getty.sh/docs/README.md

       -
         title: Multi-language
         icon: flowbite:language-outline
         details: Yes, you can change the app's language at any time.
+For now English and Spanish.
 Po-ta-to!!
       -
         title: Dual Color Theme
         icon: fluent:dark-theme-24-regular
         details: Supports light/dark themes, including text highlighting.
+Does not affect widgets in OBS.
       -
         title: Widgets
         icon: fluent:box-16-regular
         details: Built-in widgets to enhance your live streams on Odysee.
+Tips, alerts, giveaways and more!
 ---